UWSEDS-aut17/uwseds-group-nw-climate-crew/Docs/comp_design.md

 	* date
 	* daily max and min
 	* daily mean and standard deviation
-* Salmon species spawning location (table in paper, which is need to be manually input as a .csv file).
+* Salmon species spawning location (table in paper, which needs to be manually input as a .csv file).
 The variables in this dataset that we will use are:
-	* Salmon specie
+	* Salmon species
 	* Spawning river

-This component will load the .csv files using pandas.read_csv and build a pandas dataframe (for all three datasets)
+This component (function named import_data)  will load the .csv files using pandas.read_csv and build a pandas dataframe (for all three datasets)

 -----